Welcome to Rooley Lane Medical Centre

 If you would like any more information regarding SystmOnline then please click here or ask at reception.

-NEW - We are now a training practice!
+We are now a training practice!

 We are pleased to announce that Rooley Lane Medical Centre has been accredited as a GP Training Practice.
 The GP Registrar will remain with us for a period usually between 6-12 months.
 You may therefore be offered an appointment with the GP Registrar.